autogluon/autogluon/docs/tutorials/multimodal/object_detection/quick_start/quick_start_coco.md

 and `test_cocoformat.json` is the annotation file of the test split.

 ### Creating the MultiModalPredictor
-We select the "medium_quality" presets, which uses a YOLOX-small model pretrained on COCO dataset.
+We select the `"medium_quality"` presets, which uses a YOLOX-small model pretrained on COCO dataset.
 This preset is fast to finetune or inference, and easy to deploy.
-We also provide presets "high_quality" and "best quality", with higher performance but also slower.
+We also provide presets `"high_quality"` and `"best quality"`, with higher performance but also slower.

 ```python .input
 presets = "medium_quality"